Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 In June 1997, Arnold Schwarzenegger spent $38 million on a private Gulfstream jet.

-In 1997, Arnold Schwarzenegger fathered a child with their housemaid.
+In 1997, Arnold Schwarzenegger fathered a child with their housemaid, which he later admitted to.

-In 1997, Arnold Schwarzenegger opted for a replacement heart valve made from his own pulmonary valve, which itself was replaced with a cadaveric pulmonic valve, in a Ross procedure.
+In 1997, Arnold Schwarzenegger underwent a Ross procedure to replace his bicuspid aortic valve with a replacement heart valve made from his own pulmonary valve, which itself was replaced with a cadaveric pulmonic valve.

 1997: Christopher Schwarzenegger was born